 Turned Against Their Masters: Although created by the Gods to keep them relevant and control humanity, he ends up being the one who deals the fatal blow that ends their reign.

 A cold and powerful warrior whose body has been fused with a suit of invincible armour.As the rules of the Holy Grail War have become corrupted, there is no reason for him to hide his identity as the invulnerable hero from the Indian epic Mahabharata.
-Although Karna could be summoned as a Lancer, Archer or Rider, he has no class as a result of being summoned during the corrupted Holy Grail War (although his Master later gives him the nickname of "Launcher" Class.)His Noble Phantasm is Vasavi Shakti: O Sun, Abide to Death, the spear that Indra (king of the Devas) granted to Karna after being shamed by the latter's unflinching generosity and self-sacrificial honour.
+Karna is summoned as a Lancer, (although his Master later gives him the nickname of "Launcher" Class.)His Noble Phantasm is Vasavi Shakti: O Sun, Abide to Death, the spear that Indra (king of the Devas) granted to Karna after being shamed by the latter's unflinching generosity and self-sacrificial honour.
 As the mightiest weapon of Indra, Vasavi Shakti is a spear of light that can take down even gods, but can only be used by Karna once.

-Armor of Invincibility: His armor and earrings are so powerful that not even B.B can put a scratch on it.
-He chose to give it to Jinako however.
+Armor of Invincibility: His kavacha (armor) and kundala (earring) are so powerful that not even B.B can do as much as put a scratch on them.
+He gave the armor to Jinako without her knowledge or consent so that she could survive the reset.

 Born Lucky: His Luck stat is A+!
 This is really ironic because Karna was really screwed over by the universe in his past life, and was originally conceptualised as a Lancer class (who traditionally have terrible Luck stats).